bdrive/doc/pages/mydoc/2-100-team-manual.md

 {% include inline_image.html file="by_members_netdrive.png" max-width="200" %}

-4. Team Members need to check ‘Email Verification’ before using the software
+4.Team Members need to check ‘Email Verification’ before using the software

    * **Each member needs to create account ID** in [https://accounts.bdrive.com/accounts/signup](https://accounts.bdrive.com/accounts/signup) and verify the email before logging in to the software
    * Members who did not create their account IDs yet at the moment when adding as Team member, a ‘Verification Email with Temporary Password’ will be emailed which enables to log in temporarily.
 It is highly suggested to change the password in [https://accounts.bdrive.com/accounts/password/reset](https://accounts.bdrive.com/accounts/password/reset)
    * **If verification email is not received**, once again try to login to [https://accounts.bdrive.com](https://accounts.bdrive.com) using the email account ID which then will be sending another verification email

-5. Note: Distinct role of Team Admin / Team Maintainer
+5.Note: Distinct role of Team Admin / Team Maintainer

    * Team Admin manages team account anytime as needed
       * Purchase Team licenses